peteroupc/peteroupc.github.io/exporand.md

 - Flajolet et al. (2010)<sup>[**(7)**](#Note7)</sup> use the term _geometric bag_ to refer to a uniform PSRN in the interval [0, 1] that stores binary (base-2) digits, some of which may be unsampled.
 In this case, the PSRN can consist of just a fractional part, which can be implemented as described earlier.
 - (Karney 2014)<sup>[**(1)**](#Note1)</sup> uses the term _u-rand_ to refer to uniform PSRNs that can store a sign, integer part, and a fractional part, where the base of the fractional part's digits is arbitrary, but Karney's concept only contemplates sampling digits from left to right without any gaps.

 Each additional digit of a uniform PSRN's fractional part is sampled simply by setting it to an independent uniform random digit, an observation that dates from von Neumann (1951)<sup>[**(9)**](#Note9)</sup> in the binary case.
+A PSRN with this property is called a **uniform PSRN** in this document, even if was generated using a non-uniform random sampling algorithm (such as Karney's algorithm for the normal distribution).
+(This is notably because, in general, this kind of PSRN represents a uniformly-distributed random number in a given interval.
+For example, if the PSRN is 3.356..., then it represents a random number that is uniformly distributed in the interval [3.356, 3.357].)

 <a id=Exponential_Partially_Sampled_Random_Numbers></a>
 ### Exponential Partially-Sampled Random Numbers

-In this document, a exponential PSRN (or _e-rand_, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
+In this document, an **exponential PSRN** (or **_e-rand_**, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
 Also, because `-ln(1 - RNDU01())` is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
 The difference here is that additional bits are sampled not as unbiased random bits, but rather as bits with a vanishing bias.
+(More specifically, an exponential PSRN generally represents an exponentially-distributed random number in a given interval.)

 Algorithms for sampling e-rands are given in the section "Algorithms for the Beta and Exponential Distributions".